w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-usability-testing.md

 [Title, role, or organization] asserts that:

-* We conduct tests with users who need :term[media alternatives], and the issues were fixed based on the findings.
+* We have conducted usability testing with users who need :term[media alternatives], and changes were made to fix or mitigate the issues found.

+::assertion-required

+* Title, role or organization making the assertion (if different from the conformance claim).
+* Date of when the usability testing was conducted.
+* Date of assertion (if different from the date of the conformance claim).

+::assertion-recommended
 * Scope
 * Types of disabilities each user had
 * Number of users (for each type of disability)
 * Date of testing
-  * Examples of fixed issues based on the results
+* Identified issues and details of solutions applied.

 :::example
 * **Scope:** videos on the following URLs: